 Normally, The progressive die stamping manufacturers would consider the unused part of the metals as scraps, either discard or use them for other purposes.

 They change the tools to create different shapes of parts.
 That means setting up requires each tool to perform a specific function to get the final result.

 Progressive Die Stamping Features

 A person visiting a facility that performed progressive die manufacturing will see a series of machines that contain specific tools used to cut, bend, press, and shape raw metal materials.

-The tools will be aligned by a feeder track, which brings in the raw metal so the progressive die process can shape it.
+The tools are aligning with a feeder track, which brings in the raw metal so the progressive die process can shape it.

 Different types of metals may be used depending on the final product that is needed.

-A technician is usually stationed at the beginning of the track to oversee the feed of material.
+A technician usually stationed at the beginning of the track to oversee the feed of material.
 Depending on the number of stamps required, there may be additional technicians needed to ensure that the process is carried out correctly.

 Once the stamping is completed, the final products are then inspected and finished for their specific needs.

 How Progressive Die Stamping Works

 This form of manufacturing is suitable for creating a high volume of identical parts from a raw metal material.
 Similar to an assembly line, the metal is fed in at one end with a series of die stations which press, cut, shape, or bend the metal at each step along the way.